 We plan on starting out with many volunteers, and we are looking for a considerably lower-priced location for the station.
 There are many other community stations around the country who have successfully implemented a scaled-down, locally-sourced model.
 (Two good examples are KWMR in West Marin http://kwmr.org/ and KVMR in Nevada City http://www.kvmr.org/ ).
 We do not plan on running NPR in a market where it is already offered.

 Who will run and own the new community radio station?

 We will!
-We have merged with Media Watch, a local nonprofit, to facilitate the rebirth of community radio in Santa Cruz County.
+We are operating with Media Watch, a local nonprofit as our fiscal agent, to facilitate the rebirth of community radio in Santa Cruz County.
 While individuals can’t own a radio license, a nonprofit with a board of directors can.
 The station will be overseen by a diverse, committed Board of Directors.
 Day-to-day operations will be managed by a small paid staff, and a large group of volunteers will provide their time and knowledge to make the station a success.
 Our goal is maximum inclusion on a mostly volunteer-staffed, locally-focused community station.

 What will it sound like?

 Community radio reflects the unique place and culture in which we live.
 You will hear familiar shows from local music experts you have come to love, as well as news, public affairs, and cultural programs.
 We plan to bring back Your Call, Democracy Now!, Talk of the Bay, Ask Dr. Dawn, The Latin Quarter, and other popular shows, and we will include a training program to reach youth and other marginalized voices.
 We ask that you fill out our survey to help us find out what you would like to hear and what you might want to help host or produce.

 What is community radio as distinguished from public radio?